Is apple wood suitable for carving

 Apple wood is one of the most versatile woods you can use to carve.
-It will carve well with almost any knife, and it holds up well to carving and has a natural grain that makes it look old and natural.
+It will carve well with almost any knife, holds up well to carving, and has a natural grain that makes it look old and natural.
 As with all things, there are bad apples.
-And like with apples, the bad apples can ruin the entire bunch.
+And, like with apples, the bad apples can ruin the entire bunch.
 Carving applewood is fun, but you need to pick the best.

 Is applewood suitable for carving?

 Applewood comes with beautiful colors and beautiful grain, but it might not be the best wood for carving.
 It is hard to carve, unlike other hardwoods.
 Although it grows throughout most temperate climates, making it easily accessible, it remains hard to wood carve.